heike/sine-illusion/README.md

 ## Repository Structure

-The final revision of the paper is located in the ./Revision2 subdirectory.
-The original version is contained in the ./OriginalSubmission/ folder, and ./Revision1 contains the first revision of the paper after comments from reviewers.
+The final revision of the paper is [here](Final Draft/SineIllusion.pdf).
+The original version is contained in the ./OriginalSubmission/ folder, and ./Revision1 and ./Revision2 contain revisions of the paper after comments from reviewers.